 Fix any $x$ and let $\{X_{(i)}\}_1^k$ denote its $k$ nearest neighbors in $\mathbf{X} \doteq \mathbf{X}_P \cup \mathbf{X}_Q$.
 By a triangle inequality and the fact that $\eta$ is $(C_\alpha, \alpha)$ H\"older, we have:

 Now, although NN distances $\dist( \nnFeat{i}{} , x )$ over $\mathbf{X}$ are trivially bounded by the distance to the $k$-th NN of $x$ in \emph{either} samples $\mathbf{X}_P$ or $\mathbf{X}_Q$, such a bound would be in terms of only $n_P$ or only $n_Q$, and therefore would not properly capture the interaction between $n_P$ and $n_Q$; in particular the effect of the transfer-exponent $\gamma$ can get lost.
-However, as it turns out, the interaction between $n_P$ and $n_Q$ (in terms of $\gamma$) is easiest to capture when bounding $1$-NN distances rather than $k$-NN distances.
+However, as it turns out, the interaction between $n_P$ and $n_Q$ (in terms of $\gamma$) is easiest to capture when bounding $1$-NN rather than $k$-NN distances.

-We therefore proceed by first reducing the problem of bounding $k$-NN distances to that of bounding $1$-NN distances by extending a useful trick of \citet[Section 6.3]{gyorfi2006distribution} to our transfer setting with two samples.
-Start with the following definition.
+We therefore proceed by first reducing the problem of bounding $k$-NN distances to that of bounding $1$-NN distances, where we adapt a technique of \citet[Section 6.3]{gyorfi2006distribution} to our transfer setting with two samples:

 \begin{mydefinition}[Implicit $1$-NNs] Divide $\sample$ into $\nn$ disjoint batches each containing $\left \lfloor \frac{\sN}{\nn} \right \rfloor$ samples from $\sSample$ and $\left \lfloor \frac{\tN}{\nn} \right \rfloor$ samples from $\tSample$.
 Fix $x \in \spa$ and define $\{\tilde{X}_{i}\}_{i =1}^k$ as its $1$-NNs in each of the $\nn$ batches.
 Let the assignment to each batch consist of picking, without replacement, $\left \lfloor \frac{\sN}{\nn} \right \rfloor$ indices from $[n_P]$ and $\left \lfloor \frac{\tN}{\nn} \right \rfloor$ indices from $[n_Q]$, so that the $\tilde{X}_i$'s are i.i.d. given $x$. \end{mydefinition}